rrquizon1/CertusProNX-RISC-V-XO3-XO3D-Programmer/README.md

 The Lattice CertusPro™-NX is a high-performance, low-power FPGA family built on Lattice’s Nexus platform.
 Designed for compute- and connectivity-intensive applications, it offers advanced features typically found in larger FPGAs, while maintaining the power efficiency and small form factor that Lattice is known for.

+# Main Project creation
 In this example, we’ll use a RISC-V processor and configure I2C programming similarly to how it’s done on a microcontroller.
 This approach is designed to help microcontroller users transition smoothly to FPGA-based SoC development.

 We will be using three Lattice Boards for this example:
-* CertusPro-NX Evaluation Board
+* CertusPro-NX Evaluation Board- Main RISC V Processor
-* MachXO3 Starter Kit
+* MachXO3 Starter Kit- I2C Slave to be programmed
-* MachXO3D Breakout board
+* MachXO3D Breakout board- I2C Slave to be programmed

 ![image](https://github.com/user-attachments/assets/77c7a1b3-7803-42f9-9e72-4f8437a97020)

-For this project we will be using Four Lattice Tools!
+For this project we will be using Four Lattice Tools
 * Lattice Propel Builder 2024.2
 * Lattice Radiant Software 2024.2
 * Lattice Propel 2024.2